AdobeDocs/journey-optimizer.en/help/using/content-management/generative-email.md

 >Before starting using this capability, read out related [Guardrails and Limitations](gs-generative.md#generative-guardrails).
 ></br>
 >
->You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before you can use the AI Assistant in Journey Optimizer for Content Acceleration.
+>You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before you can use the AI Assistant Content Accelerator in Journey Optimizer.
 For more information, contact your Adobe representative.

-After crafting and customizing your emails, leverage the power of the AI Assistant in Journey Optimizer for Content Acceleration, fueled by generative AI, to elevate your content.
+After crafting and customizing your emails, leverage the power of the AI Assistant Content Accelerator in Journey Optimizer, fueled by generative AI, to elevate your content.

-Use the AI Assistant in Journey Optimizer for Content Acceleration to enhance the effectiveness of your campaigns by crafting complete emails, tailored text snippets, and customized images that speak directly to your audience, boosting engagement and interaction.
+Use the AI Assistant Content Accelerator in Journey Optimizer to enhance the effectiveness of your campaigns by crafting complete emails, tailored text snippets, and customized images that speak directly to your audience, boosting engagement and interaction.

-Explore the tabs below to learn how to use the AI Assistant in Journey Optimizer for Content Acceleration.
+Explore the tabs below to learn how to use the AI Assistant Content Accelerator in Journey Optimizer.

 >[!BEGINTABS]

 >[!TAB Full email generation]

-In the following example, we will leverage the AI Assistant for Content Acceleration to refine an existing email template.
+In the following example, we will leverage the AI Assistant Content Accelerator to refine an existing email template.

 1. After creating and configuring your email campaign, click **[!UICONTROL Edit content]**.